Remembering Captain Phil Harris. His wiki, bio, net worth, wife, and kids.

 Captain Phil Harris death

-During the Opilio crab season in 2010, Phil suffered a massive stroke.
-It happened while he was offloading crab on January 29, 2010, at St. Paul Island, Alaska.
-He was quickly flown to Anchorage for surgery and was placed in an induced coma to reduce intracranial pressure and swelling.
-And while early signs were encouraging, Phil died from an intracranial hemorrhage on February 9, 2010.
-And while Phil was cremated alongside his mother, his sons dispersed his ashes on the sea.
+On January 29, 2010, during the opilio crab season, Phil suffered a massive stroke while offloading crab at St. Paul Island, Alaska.
+He was flown to Anchorage for surgery and placed in an induced coma to reduce intracranial pressure and swelling.
+Although he showed some signs of improvement and even woke up from the coma, he died from an intracranial hemorrhage on February 9, 2010, at the age of 53.

 Net Worth: